Madurai Nayak dynasty: Nayaka coins

 Some early Madurai Nayaka coins portray the figure of the king.
 The bull also is seen frequently on the Madurai Nayak coins.
 Chokkanatha Nayak, one of the last rulers of the dynasty, issued coins displaying various animals, such as the bear, elephant and lion.
 He also issued coins featuring Hanuman and Garuda.
 The inscriptions on the Nayak coins are in Tamil, Telugu, Kannada, and Nagari scripts.
 Unlike the coins of many of the earlier dynasties, the Nayak coins are easily available for coin-collectors.

+Cadet Branchs (Sri Lanka)

+The last ethnically Sinhalese King of Kandy Vira Narendra Sinha passed away without a legitimate heir on 13 May 1739.
+The throne passed to his Madurai born Brother-in-law Sri Vijaya Rajasinha, which led to the establishment of the Nayak dynasty in Sri Lanka known as the Kandy Nayaks.

+They ruled till 1815 with Kandy as their capital and were also the last ruling dynasty of Sri Lanka.
+The Kings of Kandy had from an early time sought marriages with Madurai and many of the queens were from Madurai.
+The Kandy Nayaks received military support from the Nayaks of Madurai in fighting off the Portuguese.
+And in the 17th and 18th centuries, marital alliances between the Kandyan kings and Nayak princesses had become a matter of policy.